purduesigbots/BLRS-Wiki/software/control-algorithms/kalman-filter.md

 ## Concept

-Let's consider a robot that is being commanded to drive forward at 100rpm (21 in per sec with 4" wheels).
+Let's consider a robot that is being commanded to drive forward at 100rpm (21 inches per sec with 4" wheels).
 We measure its position with encoders.
 We expect that the robot will be 21 inches from its previous measurement after a second.
 But our encoders measure 19.5 inches from the previous measurement.
 This could be from wheel slip or missed encoder ticks, or imperfect calculations of the wheel diameter.
 We can't say for sure that our calculated expectation of 21 inches was accurate either though; factors like wheel slip, friction, and dropping battery voltage could make this incorrect too.
 What is the true distance?

 Intuitively, the true distance is some combination of our predicted distance and the measured distance.
 A reasonable guess would be that our true distance is between the prediction and measurement, like the average.
 The average would be a safe guess but is not _that_ much better of an estimate than we had before.
 We want a method for determining how reliable each of these values is -- should we trust our calculations or the encoder measurements more?